 React Native relies on the position: relative

 property by default.
-This is the reason we do not have to explicitly define it every time we style the UI components.
+This is why we do not have to explicitly define it every time we style the UI components.
 The absolute

 value is used only for scenarios to fit the exact design pattern.
 It comes with the following properties that are often used in combination: